perdedora/lolisafe/README.md

 Unfortunately, this will slow down uploads processing as it has to wait for the scans before responding the uploaders.
 However, it's still highly recommended for public usage, or if you're like me who find the constant buzzing from Google Safe Search too annoying.

 To enable this, make sure you have [ClamAV installed](https://github.com/kylefarris/clamscan#to-use-local-binary-method-of-scanning), or additionally have [ClamAV daemon running](https://github.com/kylefarris/clamscan#to-use-clamav-using-tcp-sockets) (using daemon is considerably faster).
-Afterwards configure `uploads.scan` options, and more importantly its sub-option `clamOptions`.
-Read more about it in the `config.sample.js` file.
+Afterwards, configure `uploads.scan` options, and more importantly its sub-option `clamOptions`.
+Read more about them in `config.sample.js`.

 Additionally, you can also configure usergroups bypass, extensions whitelist, and max file size, to lessen the burden on your server.